M. Chinnaswamy Stadium

 The M. Chinnaswamy Stadium, also known as the Karnataka State Cricket Association Stadium, is a cricket stadium in Bengaluru city of the Indian state of Karnataka.
-The ground is owned by the Government of Karnataka and operated by the Karnataka State Cricket Association.
+The ground is owned by the Government of Karnataka and operated by the Karnataka State Cricket Association (KSCA).

 Flanked by the picturesque Cubbon Park, Queen's Road, Cubbon and uptown MG Road, this five-decade-old stadium is situated in the heart of the city of Bangalore.
 It regularly hosts Test, ODI, T20I and first-class cricket matches, as well as musical, cultural events.
 The stadium is the home ground of the Karnataka men's, Karnataka women's as well as franchises RCB men's and RCB women's teams.
 It is owned by the Government of Karnataka and has been leased out to the KSCA for a period of 100 years.

 Formerly known as the Karnataka State Cricket Association Stadium, it was later rechristened in tribute to M. Chinnaswamy, a lawyer from Mandya and the founding member of the Mysore State Cricket Association.
 He served the KSCA for four decades and was also president of the Board of Control for Cricket in India (BCCI) from 1977 to 1980, latter's National Cricket Academy also situated in the premises of this stadium.

 It is the first cricket stadium in the world to use solar panels to generate a bulk of the electricity needed to run the stadium.
 The panels were procured through the "Go Green" initiative of the KSCA.
 In 2016 a water purification plant was added, and by January 2017 a sophisticated system of aeration and drainage was in place to avoid matches being curtailed due to a wet outfield.